Qafny: A Quantum-Program Verifier: Qafny Formalism

-\myparagraph{Quantum Measurement} A measurement ($\sexp{x}{\smea{y}}{e}$) collapses a qubit array $y$, binds a $\mmode$-kind outcome to $x$, and restricts its usage in \(e\).
+\textbf{\textit{Quantum Measurement.}} A measurement ($\sexp{x}{\smea{y}}{e}$) collapses a qubit array $y$, binds a $\mmode$-kind outcome to $x$, and restricts its usage in \(e\).
 Rule \rulelab{S-Mea} shows the partial measurement behavior \footnote{A complete measurement is a special case of a partial measurement when $\kappa'$ is empty in \rulelab{S-Mea}}.
-Assume that the locus containing the qubit array $y$ is $y\srange{0}{n}\sqcupplus\kappa'$; the measurement is essentially a two-step array filter: (1) the basis-kets of the $\tcht$ typed value is partitioned into two sets (separated by $+$): $(\scha{m}{z_j}{c}{\ket{c_{j}}})+\qfun{q}{\kappa,c\neq \kappa}$ with $\kappa=y\srange{0}{n}$, by randomly picking a $\slen{\kappa}$-length basis $c$ where every basis-ket in the first set have $\kappa$'s position basis equal to $c$; and (2) we create a new array value by removing all the basis-kets not having $c$ as prefixes (the $\qfun{q}{\kappa,c\neq \kappa}$ part) and also removing the $\kappa$'s position basis in every remaining basis-ket; thus, the quantum value becomes $\sch{m}{\frac{z_j}{\sqrt{r}}}{\eta_{j}}$.
-Notice that the size $m\splus 1$, the element size of the post-state, is smaller than the size of the pre-state before the measurement.
-Since the amplitudes of basis-kets must satisfy $\Msum_i\slen{z_i}^2=1$; thus, we need to normalize the amplitude of each element in the post-state by multiplying a factor $\frac{1}{\sqrt{r}}$, with $r=\Msum_{j=0}^m \slen{z_j}^2$ as the sum of the amplitude squares appearing in the post-state.
+Assume that the locus containing the qubit array $y$ is $y\srange{0}{n}\sqcupplus\kappa'$, the measurement is essentially a two-step array filter: (1) the basis-kets of the $\tcht$ typed value is partitioned into two sets (separated by $+$): $(\scha{m}{z_j}{c}{\ket{c_{j}}})+\qfun{q}{\kappa,c\neq \kappa}$ with $\kappa=y\srange{0}{n}$, by randomly picking a $\slen{\kappa}$-length basis $c$ where every basis-ket in the first set have $\kappa$'s position basis $c$; and (2) we create a new array value by removing all the basis-kets not having $c$ as prefixes (the $\qfun{q}{\kappa,c\neq \kappa}$ part) and also removing the $\kappa$'s position basis in every remaining basis-ket; thus, the quantum value becomes $\sch{m}{\frac{z_j}{\sqrt{r}}}{\eta_{j}}$.
+Notice that the element size of the post-state $m\splus 1$ is smaller than the size of the pre-state before the measurement.
+Since the amplitudes of basis-kets must satisfy $\Msum_i\slen{z_i}^2=1$, we need to normalize the amplitude of each element in the post-state by multiplying a factor $\frac{1}{\sqrt{r}}$, with $r=\Msum_{j=0}^m \slen{z_j}^2$ as the sum of the amplitude squares appearing in the post-state.
 When proving quantum program properties, the amplitudes appearing in basis-kets usually follow a periodic pattern that users can provide, so computing $r$ will be relatively simple, see \Cref{sec:semantics-proof}.
-In \Cref{fig:shorqafny}, the measurement in line 8 transits the state from lines 7 to 9.
-Locus $y\srange{0}{n}$'s position basis is $\ket{a^{i}\;\mmod\;N}$ in every basis-ket of state $\schai{2^{n}\sminus 1}{\frac{1}{\sqrt{2^{n}}}}{i}{\ket{a^{i}\;\mmod\;N}}$.
-We then randomly pick the basis value $a^{t}\;\mmod\;N$ for the measurement result, stored in $u$, and the probability of the pick is $\frac{p}{2^n}$ where $p$ is the order of $a$ and $N$.
-The probability is computed solely based on $p$ because it represents the period of the factorization function in Shor's algorithm.
-The number ($r$) of remaining basis-kets in range $x\srange{0}{n}$ is computed by rounding the number $\frac{2^n}{p}$.
+In \Cref{fig:shorqafny}, the measurement (line 8) transitions the state from lines 7 to 9.
+Locus $y\srange{0}{n}$'s position basis is $\ket{a^{i}\;\mmod\;N}$ for each basis-ket in $\schai{2^{n}\sminus 1}{\frac{1}{\sqrt{2^{n}}}}{i}{\ket{a^{i}\;\mmod\;N}}$.
+We then randomly pick the basis value $a^{t}\;\mmod\;N$ as a measurement result, stored in $u$, and the probability of the pick is $\frac{p}{2^n}$ where $p$ is the order of $a$ and $N$.
+The probability is computed solely based on $p$ because it represents the period of the factorization in Shor's algorithm.
+The number ($r$) of remaining basis-kets in range $x\srange{0}{n}$ is computed by rounding $\frac{2^n}{p}$.